Asher Clayton Taylor: Biography

 Taylor was born in New York on February 21, 1842.
-He moved to LeRoy, Wisconsin, as a young boy and was educated there, until his college education at Hillsdale Collage, Michigan.
+He moved to LeRoy, Wisconsin, as a young boy and was educated there, until his college education at Hillsdale College, Michigan.

 As a young man, he enlisted for duty in the American Civil War and served as a corporal in Company D of the 3rd Wisconsin Infantry Regiment.
 When the regiment re-enlisted as a veteran regiment in 1864, Taylor was the regiment's sergeant major.
 By the end of the war, he was commissioned a first lieutenant and appointed adjutant to the colonel of the regiment.

 After the war, he was offered a commission in the regular army and served with the 15th U.S. Infantry Regiment through their Indian Wars campaigns in Colorado and New Mexico.

 At the outbreak of the Spanish–American War, he was a colonel and served in the Cuban Campaign in and around Havana.
 Through his later years, he was assigned to the Artillery Corps and was regarded as an expert in light artillery.
 He was promoted to brigadier general in 1904 and retired that year.
 After his retirement, he and his wife toured the world, before settling down at Cottonwood, California.